-Many high schools offer Adult Programs with highly flexible methods.
+Many high schools offer High School Adult Diploma Programs for adults over 21 with highly flexible methods.

-Many community high schools present evening or weekend classes for adults that are designed for adults whose academic skills are at 9th-grade level or above and have not completed high school.
+Quite a few community high schools offer evening or weekend classes for adults that are designed for adults whose academic skills are at a 9th-grade level or above and who have not completed high school.